mirage335-colossus/ubiquitous_bash/README.md

 * SSH over Tor through "_proxyTor_direct" will not work as is under MSW/Cygwin hosts.
 A SOCKS capable version of netcat ("nc") may need to be installed under the Cygwin environment, detected, and used.
 Also, "curl" as used by "_checkTorPort" will need to directly work with the SOCKS proxy.
 By contrast, UNIX can support better portability, using "torsocks" in place of parameters specific to variants of "nc" or "curl".

+* An error is thrown to standard error upon shutdown in some rare cases.
+As this is intermittent, the error has not yet been identified.
+Bug reports welcome.

 # WARNING